Implicit Actor Critic Coupling via a Supervised Learning Framework for RLVR: Methodology

 \subsection{Score Function Instantiation}

+To instantiate the score function $\psi(q, o; \pi_\theta)$, we require a mechanism to quantify the quality of a sampled response $o$ for a given query $q$.
+We interpret $\psi(q, o; \pi_\theta)$ as an advantage-like function that measures the relative quality of a response within a group of samples.

+Such a formulation is particularly appropriate for our setting because it centers the score distribution with respect to the set of samples while preserving its full range.
+As a result, it is well suited with a sigmoid mapping, yielding outputs confined to the $[0,1]$ interval.

-To instantiate the score function $\psi(q, o; \pi_\theta)$, we require a mechanism to quantify how good a sampled response $o$ is for a given query $q$.
-In our work, we interpret and implement $\psi(q, o; \pi_\theta)$ as an advantage-like function, which measures the relative quality of a response conditioned on the query within a group.
-Unlike value-model-free methods that estimate advantages using ground-truth rewards, we define $\psi(q, o; \pi_\theta)$ directly in terms of the policy model $\pi_\theta$, enabling direct policy optimization.
-To compute this advantage efficiently and with minimal implementation overhead, we adopt the REINFORCE Leave-One-Out (RLOO) estimator~\citep{kool2019buy,ahmadian2024back}.
-RLOO provides an unbiased estimate of the relative advantage by comparing each sampled output to others generated for the same query within a batch.
-Specifically, for each query $q$, we sample a set of $G$ candidate responses ${o_1, o_2, \dots, o_k}$.
-For each output $o_i$, the RLOO-based advantage-like score function is defined as:
+Unlike value-model-free methods that estimate advantages using ground-truth rewards, we define $\psi(q, o; \pi_\theta)$ in terms of the policy model $\pi_\theta$, enabling direct policy optimization.
+To compute this advantage efficiently, we adopt the REINFORCE Leave-One-Out (RLOO) estimator~\citep{kool2019buy,ahmadian2024back}.
+RLOO provides an unbiased estimate of the relative advantage by comparing each sampled output to others generated for the same query.
+For each query $q$, given a set of $G$ candidate responses $\{o_1, o_2, \dots, o_k\}$, the RLOO-based advantage-like score function for each output $o_i$ is defined as: